 Here are some of my favorite places to eat and hang out in Antigua:

 - Fridas: A restaurant right by the arch, with great Nachos, coffee and late night dancing.

 - Tacool: Delicious tacos that are quick and cheap.

 - Cerro San Cristobal: Eat some mouthwatering food while up high on a mountain with an unbelievable view of all of Antigua.

 - Jungle Party Hostel: Great place to meet a variety of people and sip a drink in a hammock or swing.

-My volunteer placement was at a vet clinic where I walked the rescue dogs, sat in on consultations, watched surgeries and saw all that they do there.
-Not only did the team at the local placement teach me about how they work and their approach to animal procedures but also about their culture, current events and their daily lives.
+My volunteer placement was at a vet clinic where I walked the rescue dogs, sat in on consultations, watched surgeries and saw all they do there.
+Not only did the team at the local placement teach me about how they work and their approach to animal procedures, but I also got an insight into their culture, current events and daily lives.
 They really took me under their wings and added so much to my Guatemalan experience, including helping me practice my Spanish.
-I was greeted by their friendly smiles every morning and I sure do miss them.
+It really was a beneficial experience and I sure do miss the people there.

 Living with a local family and other travelers in the heart of Antigua was an absolute privilege.
-Our house had about 10 bedrooms, 4 bathrooms, and a beautiful roof top terrace, where you could see the volcano Fuego erupting on some nights.
-I am an only child, so living in a house with many people, who quickly became family, was an absolute dream.
+Our house had about 10 bedrooms, four bathrooms, and a beautiful rooftop terrace, where you could see the volcano Fuego erupting at night.
+I’m an only child, so living in a house with many people, who quickly became family, was a real novelty and an absolute dream.
 There was always someone willing to go on an adventure, or day trip or explore the city with me.

-To the future travelers - cherish every moment, explore as much as you can and have fun!
+To the future travellers - cherish every moment, explore as much as you can and have fun!